ImplFerris/pico-pico/src/thermistor/b-equation.md

 \frac{1}{T} = \frac{1}{T_0} + \frac{1}{B} \ln \left( \frac{R}{R_0} \right)
 \\]

-In this equation, T is the temperature in Kelvin that we want to find. \\( T_0 \\) is the reference temperature, usually 298.15K (25°C), where the thermistor's resistance is known.
-R is the measured resistance at the unknown temperature T. \\( R_0 \\) is the resistance at the reference temperature \\( T_0 \\), often 10kΩ for common thermistors.
+In this equation, T is the temperature in Kelvin that we want to find.
+R is the measured resistance at the unknown temperature T.

+\\( T_0 \\) is the reference temperature, usually 298.15K (25°C), where the thermistor's resistance is known.  \\( R_0 \\) is the resistance at the reference temperature \\( T_0 \\), often 10kΩ for common thermistors.

 B is the B-value of the thermistor, a material constant.
-The ln represents the natural logarithm function.
+And, the ln represents the natural logarithm function.

 ### Understanding the parameters